Articles

 Six Proactive Medical Billing Tips to Maximize Revenue

-Continuous changes in the U.S. healthcare system have introduced numerous challenges for both providers and patients.
-Aspects of healthcare reform, such as the adoption of more time-consuming, value-based compensation models and the frequent changes in billing rules and regulations, can lead to revenue losses for healthcare providers across the nation.
-The failure to stay up-to-date on medical billing rules, coupled with billing errors, results in large uncollected revenue each year.
+Continuous changes in the U.S. healthcare system create challenges for providers and patients.
+Healthcare reform complicates billing, such as adopting more time-consuming, value-based compensation models.
+Frequent billing rules and regulations changes can lead to revenue losses for healthcare providers nationwide.
+Consequently, the failure to stay up-to-date on medical billing rules and billing errors results in significant uncollected revenue each year.

 Payment,For,Medical,Services.,Medical,Health,Care,Billing,Statement,In